tatsuhikonaito/Trans-ethnic_MHC_fine-mapping_SS/README.md

-# Trans-ethnic fine-mapping of the major histocompatibility complex region using GWAS summary statistics
+# Trans-ethnic fine-mapping of the MHC region using GWAS summary statistics
-This repository is a storage of source codes used in our study of trans-ethnic fine-mapping of MHC region on Parkinson's disease risk.
+This repository is a storage of source codes used in our study of trans-ethnic MHC fine-mapping on Parkinson's disease risk.

 ## Publication/Citation